elManto/elmanto.github.io/posts/welcome.md

 ### Conclusions

-In this comparison, I wanted to analyse on some of the aspects I faced during my recent work based on Joern/CodeQl on decompiled code.
+In this comparison, I wanted to share some of the aspects I faced during my recent work based on Joern/CodeQl.
 I believe there is no an actual winner of the game in the end, but depending on the situation we can prefer one or the other tool.
-For instance, Joern can be probably a bit more generic in its syntax, and faster when we want to look for vulns in medium-size codebases, whereas CodeQl is more suitable in contexts where the project size is huge and it exports an easier syntax for non-trivial bugs.
+For instance, Joern can be probably a bit more generic in its syntax, and faster when we want to look for vulns in medium-size codebases, whereas CodeQl is more suitable in contexts where the project size is huge and it exports an easier syntax also for non-trivial bugs.
 Finally, both the tools are subject of continuous improvements and we can imagine that future updates will make them always more performant despite the fact that they are already two mature frameworks.